-Call a landlord tenant lawyer in Orlando or a landlord tenant lawyer in Clermont FL today at 407-335-8113.
 Landlord tenant law is an area of law that involves a great deal of controversy and bitterness between the litigants.
 Let’s analyze the perspectives of both parties, the landlord and the tenant, in order to gain a deeper understanding of some of the issues involved in a housing dispute.
 Included is a hypothetical landlord-tenant scenario to create a framework for this discussion of what the parties often fight about in these situations.
 If you need help with your lease, your eviction case, or any kind of a landlord-tenant legal issue, contact Attorney Jonathan Jacobs who is a landlord tenant lawyer in Orlando, and a landlord tenant lawyer in Clermont FL.
 We only litigate unlawful detainer lawsuits in Orlando, Kissimmee, Sanford, Tavares, and Ocala.
 We are not accepting new civil litigation claims at this time.
 Please do not call with inquiries.

 Hypothetical Landlord Tenant Dispute: Plaintiff/Landlord v.
 Defendant/Tenant